How to Choose a Dry Suit

 - Fabric: Lightweight nylon, mid-weight polyester, or heavyweight nylon

-Latex socks vs fabric socks is a bit of a controversial topic that mostly comes down to your preference.
+Latex socks vs fabric socks is a bit of a controversial topic that mostly comes down to personal preference.
 Latex socks are made from the same material as neck and wrist gaskets.
 Latex socks fit better in shoes but aren’t quite as warm as fabric socks.
 Fabric socks are a little bulkier than latex socks but are a little warmer and don’t slip around inside a shoe as much as a latex socks when hiking.
 The Arch Rival features latex socks.
 All other dry suits we make feature fabric socks.
 Latex socks can be changed out for fabric and vice versa for a reasonable fee.

 Still Have Questions?